List of Dexter characters: Jamie Batista

 Jamie Batista is Angel Batista's much-younger sister.
 She moves to Miami to attend graduate school, and is hired by Dexter as Harrison's nanny shortly after.
 Her tendency to be in scantily-clad clothing in public leads to some issues with her brother, due to their age difference.
-Dexter hires Jamie as a nanny for Harrison in season 6, who quickly grows to like her.
-Jamie regularly works long hours for Dexter, allowing him to continue his murders.
+In season 6, Dexter hires Jamie as a nanny for Harrison, who quickly grows to like her.
+Jamie regularly works long and flexible hours for Dexter, allowing him to continue his murders.

 She had begun to build a relationship with Masuka's third intern, Louis Greene, a game developer.
 While Jamie attempts to get Batista to accept him, he attempts to scare him away when she is away at dinner.
 After Dexter mails Louis' secret video of Louis with a prostitute to Jamie, she breaks up with Louis.

 In season 8, she begins a relationship with Joey Quinn.
 Despite trying to keep it a secret, her brother Angel finds out.
 Meanwhile, she attempts to set Dexter up with his neighbor Cassie, shortly before Cassie is murdered by Daniel Vogel.
 Jamie takes a brief break from working with Dexter, mourning the loss of her friend.
 Joey breaks it off with Jamie after he accepts that he has still not gotten over Debra, which infuriates Jamie.

+In Dexter: Resurrection, Angel tells a teenage Harrison that Jamie has finally finished her PhD and became a middle school principal.
+Despite the decade that has passed and his young age when he knew her, Harrison still remembers Jamie fondly and is happy to hear how her life turned out.